ashishserco/mean-dotnet-microservices-saas/docs/architecture.md

 # Architecture Documentation

 ## 1. System Overview
-DarwinX is designed as a **Cloud-Native Microservices Application**.
+ AI-Powered Employee Benefits & Claims Management SaaS Platform is designed as a **Cloud-Native Microservices Application**.
 It solves the problem of monolithic rigidity by breaking down the domain into loosely coupled, independently deployable services.

 ### Business Problem
 Traditional benefits systems are: